-SECTION II - AUDIT FINDINGS IN RELATION TO FINANCIAL STATEMENTS-(CONTINUED)
+SECTION II - AUDIT FINDINGS IN RELATION TO FINANCIAL STATEMENTS - (CONT'D)

-2018-004 Gross Receipts Taxes not Remitted Correctly-Repeated (Other Non-Compliance) - (PY Finding 2016-007)
+2019-002 Gross Receipts Taxes not Remitted Correctly - Repeated (Other Non-Compliance) - (PY Finding 2018-004)

-The Town was assessed \$240 in penalties and interest for late filing of CRS 1 reports.
-The Town did make progress in resolving this finding.
+The Town was assessed \$138 in penalties and interest for a late payment of one CRS 1 report for which payment was not submitted in conjunction with the report.

+The Town made progress in resolving this finding.